 Pork chops are a perfect candidate to take on some seasoning while they cook.
 Adding fresh herbs such as thyme and rosemary will add wonderful flavors to the chops.

 Browning the chops after they are cooked in the sous vide is optional, but it adds tons of flavor via the Maillard reaction and makes for a much more beautiful presentation.

-1. Season the pork chops liberally with kosher salt & freshly ground pepper; placing a few fresh thyme and rosemary sprigs on each side of the chops.
+1. Season the pork chops liberally with kosher salt & freshly ground pepper, placing a few fresh thyme and rosemary sprigs on each side of the chops.
 If using a sauce, add that to the bag and then add the chops.

 2. Vacuum seal (or get as much air out as you can using the water displacement method if using a Ziplock bag; see below).

 4. Place the chops in the refrigerator for 1 hour before cooking.

 5. Fill a large pot or container with water and set the sous

 6. Clip the bag to the side of the pot or container to keep it in place and cook the chops at 140° F for 1 hour and up to 3 hours (generally the same result within this time window).
-1 1/2 hours is best.
+I find 1 ½ hours is best.